carpentries/instructor-training/_extras/checkout.md

 ## Part 2: Take Part in An Online Discussion Session
 <a name="discussion-session"></a>

-After you have submitted a change to one of our lessons, the next step is to take part in an hour-long discussion session led by an experienced instructor.
+After you have submitted a contribution to one of our lessons, the next step is to take part in an hour-long discussion session led by an experienced instructor.
-This session gives you a chance to familiarize yourself with a particular lesson and clarify anything that may be unclear about our operations in general.
+This session gives you a chance to ask questions about the material you plan on teaching and to clarify anything that may be unclear about our operations in general.

+Regardless of whether you are qualifying as an instructor for one or both Carpentries, you only need to participate in one discussion session.
+You are, however, welcome to join the discussions as often as you like.

-Our discussion sessions are run as weekly video conferences: please see our [Community Calendar]({{page.calendar}}) for times.
+Our discussion sessions are run as video conferences several times per week: please see our [Community Calendar]({{page.calendar}}) for times.
 You can sign up for a session on [this Etherpad]({{page.discussionpad}});
 if none of the available times work for you, or if you need any special arrangements, please [let us know](mailto:{{site.email}})

+The link to connect to the video conference is at the top of the Etherpad.
+Please be sure to use a headset with a built-in microphone during the session rather than open-air speakers and your laptop's built-in microphone, since the latter often lead to audio quality problems.

-To prepare for your session,
-pick a particular lesson such as Data Carpentry's lesson on OpenRefine or the Software Carpentry lesson on Python and read the *whole* lesson.
+To prepare for your session, pick one lesson that you plan on teaching and read the whole lesson.
-As you are reading,
-make notes about the following:
+As you are reading, make notes about the following:

+1. Was there anything that you found unclear in the material?
+Did you get stuck anywhere?
-1. Did you feel like you would like to change the flow or present the concepts differently?
+2. Did you feel like you would like to change the flow or present the concepts differently?
 If so, what and why?
-2. Was there anything that you found unclear in the material?
-   Did you get stuck anywhere?
-3. What are some misconceptions that the students could develop when learning this material?
+3. What are some misconceptions that the students may have when learning this material?
-   Which bits of the module may be tricky and if poorly explained, they may lead the students to broken mental model?
+Which bits of the lesson may be tricky and if poorly explained, may lead the students to broken mental models?
-4. What prior knowledge do learners need to have before participating in this module (whole lesson)?
+4. What prior knowledge do learners need to have before participating in this lesson?
 If you were to list any prerequisites, what would they be?

-The first two questions are intended to help you become more comfortable with [our collaborative lesson development methods][blog-collab-lesson].
+The first two questions are intended to help you become more comfortable with our collaborative lesson development methods.
-The third and fourth question refer back to the instructor training course, and are meant to give you a chance to apply some of what you've learned to these specific lessons.
+The third and fourth question refer back to the instructor training course, and are meant to give you a chance to apply some of what you’ve learned to these specific lessons.

-Once you are familiar with a lesson:

-1. Add yourself to an upcoming discussion session on [this Etherpad]({{page.discussionpad}}) (or put yourself in the list at the top if there isn't an upcoming discussion session for your lesson that fits your schedule).
-2. The person running your discussion session will add video conferencing details to [the Etherpad]({{page.discussionpad}}) before the session starts.
-   At present,
-   most sessions use Google Hangouts, so please make sure you have a Google account or some other login that will work with Hangouts.
-3. Please also use a headset with a built-in microphone during the session rather than open-air speakers and your laptop's built-in microphone, since the latter often lead to audio quality problems.

 During the session,
-you are expected to ask questions about issues you noticed while reading your chosen lesson, and about our operations in general.
-If the discussion leader feels that you have adequately prepared, she will notify the training coordinator and ask you to sign up for a demonstration lesson (described in the next session).
-If she feels you have not prepared, she may ask you to come back for another session later.

-### Rubric
-<a name="rubric"></a>

-Trainees are expected to ask questions during their discussion session to show that they've thought about what they're going to teach, and about workshops in general.
+you are expected to ask questions to show that they've thought about what they're going to teach, and about how our workshops are run in general.

 Sample questions include:

 *   What were the most interesting or surprising things existing instructors learned when they attended or taught their first workshop?
 *   What pre- and during-workshop responsibilities did each instructor have?
 *   What lessons did people teach?
 *   How did instructors test installation of the required software?
 *   How long did lessons actually take to teach?
 (Alternatively, how far did instructors actually get?)
 *   Did people adapt or modify the lesson material?
 If so, how and why?
 *   Where in the material are learners most likely to misunderstand things or get lost, and why?

 Trainees may also ask about: